 Q. I have heard that coconut oil is not good for you.
 Is this true?

 A. This is commonly heard but is not true.
-Nutiva’s Organic Extra-Virgin Coconut Oil is quite beneficial to your body’s health and well-being.
+Nutiva's Organic Virgin Coconut Oil is quite beneficial to your body's health and well-being.
 It is cholesterol-free and contains medium-chain good fats and 50-55% Lauric Acid.

 Other brands sold in the United States are usually solvent-extracted from dried coconut meat (copra).
 They are also refined, bleached, and deodorized, and some are also hydrogenated.
-To learn more about the unfair demonization of tropical oils like coconut oil, please read “Coconut Oil: The Real Story.”

 Q. Can I lose weight by using coconut oil?